dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 }
 ```

-The `{:print}` attribute is used to mark methods that have a side-effect of printing something,
+The `{:print}` attribute is used to mark methods that have a side-effect of
-that is, they modify the external environment.
+printing something, that is, they modify the external environment.
 If a trait declares a method without a `{:print}` attribute, then any implementation
-of that method may not do any printing.
+of that method may not do any printing, as it must obey the trait's specification.
 Thus a class implementing that method by an override cannot declare the method as possibly
-printing something, by bgiving it a `{:print}` attribute --- even if it does not actually do any printing.
+printing something, by giving it a `{:print}` attribute --- even if it does not actually do any printing.

 ## **Error: :print attribute does not take any arguments**